patternfly/patternfly-quickstarts/packages/module/patternfly-docs/content/extensions/quick-starts/design-guidelines/design-guidelines.md

 In the task description, explain the importance of the task for the user.
 When writing a task description, begin with a call to action, or a statement that identifies a desired action or outcome.
 Then write a brief statement that explains how the user will accomplish the task and introduces the task’s steps.

-Example: "Notebooks and applications need the connection information for your {product-title} instance.
-Follow these steps to save the required information for later use… To obtain connection information to {product-title}:”
+Example: "Notebooks and applications need the connection information for your [product-title] instance.
+Follow these steps to save the required information for later use… To obtain connection information to [product-title]:”

 #### Task steps